-Accelerant Underwriting Holdings UK Ltd and its subsidiaries comprises of a number of entities, each performing different but complimentary roles within the same sector.
-The regulatory Group for Solvency II (SII) purposes comprises of the aforementioned entity (hereafter referred to as AUHUKL) and Accelerant Insurance UK Limited, formerly Guarantee Protection Insurance Limited (hereafter referred to as 'AIUK').
+The regulatory Group for Solvency II (SII) purposes comprises of Accelerant Underwriting Holdings UK Ltd (hereafter referred to as AUHUKL) and Accelerant Insurance UK Limited, formerly Guarantee Protection Insurance Limited (hereafter referred to as 'AIUK').
 This report has been produced in relation to the regulatory Group for SII purposes and comprises AUHUKL and AIUK (hereafter "The Group").